josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 (untyped variables and objects) or has a default value of the type (`0` for `int`, `false` for `bool`, etc.).

-1. The specified values are assigned in the order of the variables in the script, from top to bottom.
+2. The specified values are assigned in the order of the variables in the script, from top to bottom.
     (Only for `Node`-derived classes) If the `@onready` annotation is applied to a variable, its initialization is deferred to step 5.

-1. (Only for `Node`-derived classes) If the `@onready` annotation is applied to a variable, its initialization is deferred to step 5.

-1. If defined, the `_init()` method is called.
+3. If defined, the `_init()` method is called.

-1. When instantiating scenes and resources, the exported values are assigned.
+4. When instantiating scenes and resources, the exported values are assigned.

-1. (Only for `Node`-derived classes) `@onready` variables are initialized.
+5. (Only for `Node`-derived classes) `@onready` variables are initialized.

-1. (Only for `Node`-derived classes) If defined, the `_ready()` method is called.
+6. (Only for `Node`-derived classes) If defined, the `_ready()` method is called.

-- (Only for `Node`-derived classes) If the `@onready` annotation is applied to a variable, its initialization is deferred to step 5.

 > Warning:
 >